 The first section for Permissions is where you can choose if this specific Article can be viewed by anyone who visits this page or if you want only certain registered users or members to have access to this Article.

-The second section "Administrator Only" is ONLY visible your website's Superusers and Developers.
+The second section "Administrator Only" is ONLY visible to your website's Superusers.

 If you leave "Public can view" checked, then anyone who visits your site will be able to see the content of this Article.